crossterm-rs/crossterm/docs/Contributing.md

 ### Module structure

 If you would like to contribute, then please follow the existing structure.
-For example, a module like cursor has the following file structure:
+For example, the cursor crate has the following file structure:

 ```text
 └── src